flowup/api-client-generator/README.md

 # Generated structure

-- if you are interested on how will the generated client with models look like, take a look in a `example/` folder
+- if you are interested in how will the generated client with models look like, take a look in an `example/` folder

 ```
 output